bennysmile/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. Write a function that prints the last digit of a number.
 8. Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 10. Add two numbers
+11. Write a function that prints all natural numbers from n to 98, followed by a new line.